-Discussion with Dr Hutton regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
-The consultations and treatments are provided in consultation rooms with the PD and the client present.
+Discussion with Dr Hamilton regarding the consultation and treatment process confirmed that clients are treated with dignity and respect.
+The consultations and treatments are provided in the consultation room with Dr Hamilton and the client present.
 If required, information is provided to the client in verbal and written form during their consultation to allow clients to make choices about their care and treatment and provide informed consent.

-Array Aesthetics obtains the views of clients on a formal and informal basis as an integral part of the service they deliver.
+Hamilton Face Clinic obtains the views of clients on a formal and informal basis as an integral part of the service they deliver.
 Clients are asked for their comments in relation to the quality of treatment provided, information and care received.
-The information received from client feedback questionnaires was collated into a summary report and made available to clients and other interested parties.
+The information received from client feedback questionnaires is collated into a summary report and made available to clients and other interested parties.
 A review of the most recent client satisfaction survey evidenced that clients were very satisfied with the quality of treatment, information and care received.
-An action plan had been developed to address any areas of learning identified as an outcome of the client satisfaction survey.